siotanef/shocker/README.md

 # shocker
-PySpark extension for dataframe keys and DAG for relation algebra operators.
+PySpark extension for dataframe keys and relation algebra DAGs.